RetroBloxxer/retrobloxxer.github.io/content/licensing/index.md

 i am alright with fellow tech youtubers using my footage in their own videos & projects. no need to request formal permission before using a clip - just need to credit the source.

 > [!CAUTION]
-> if you use my footage without any attribution at all, it will NOT be tolerated. once discovered, you will receive a copyright strike on the platform that has said content (i don't have a TikTok so I can't send a strike there)
+> if you use my footage without any attribution at all, it will NOT be tolerated. once discovered, you will receive a copyright strike on the platform hosting the content.

 # 1. protected content
 this policy covers all original assets produced under the RetroBloxxer (@TheRealRetroBloxxer) name across all official platforms. this includes: